chrisbrownie/flamingkeys.com/_posts/2011-11-03-telstra-4g-usb-a-week-in-review.md

 \- Posted from Melbourne Central shopping centre via my Telstra 4G USB.

-<aside class="aside-warning">Disclaimer: I have been given a 4G USB Device by Telstra free of charge to review.
-The comments expressed by me reflect my own experience and personal opinion and are not made on behalf of Telstra.</aside>
+<div class="alert alert-warning" role="alert">Disclaimer: I have been given a 4G USB Device by Telstra free of charge to review.
+The comments expressed by me reflect my own experience and personal opinion and are not made on behalf of Telstra.</div>